1587/speaking-exam/00-part5.md

 ```
 Yes, I think professional success requires risk.

-Opportunity is always accompanied by risk,
+Opportunity is always come wit risk,
-if we don't take any risk, we won't have any chance of success.
+if we don't take any risk, we have no chance of success.

-and risk also means challenge, challenge makes the team stronger.
+and risk also means challenge, challenge makes the team stronger which will make it easier for us to succeed.

-I have led many projects, every project has risks, you need to resolve them, you will achieve great success.
+I have led many projects, every project has risks, you need to resolve them.
+for example, in our company, we discuss risks through weekly meeting
+to Make sure everyone is think about how to resolve the project risks,
+and end up our projects are all successful.

-for example ,Microsoft,Apple,Google,these great companies have taken many big risks and achieved great success.
+Think about Microsoft,Apple,Google, these great companies have taken many big risks and achieved great success.

 So That's why I think the professional success requires risk.